raspberrypilearning/from-me-to-you/en/step_1.md

 Your book could:
 + 🔉 Have sound effects or music
 + 🎨 Have costumes you have painted or edited in the Paint editor
-+ 🖱️ Have interactive features to click on
++ 🖱️ Have interactive features to click
 </div>

 --- no-print ---